pptestpptest/Nodes/README.md

 We ❤️ building mobile applications with Nodes and we hope you ~~will~~ do to.

+## Design Goals

+#### Reliable Extensibility

+An app at scale has to remain as close to 100% reliable as possible while it is mutated and extended, in other words, as new features are added and tested.
+Due to its design, the Nodes architecture allows every feature to achieve very high test coverage and enables all screens of an application to be fully decoupled from one another.
+Any feature, any screen, any business rule and any underlying service may be dynamically swapped out for an alternate implementation.
+This extensibility allows new features and bug fixes to be delivered safely to avoid breaking existing functionality.

+#### Feature Implementation Consistency

+The Nodes architecture is backed by the Nodes framework which includes base classes and companion types to provide a cookie cutter approach to feature development.
+Every screen of an application is then implemented with the same exact structure.
+This consistent repeatable pattern is fostered by Nodes' Xcode templates.

+#### Memory Management

+Native mobile applications need to be good citizens within their host device and operating system.
+Memory leaks and even normal memory use must be managed carefully.
+This can be challenging enough in a small app, and inside a large codebase it can quickly become unmanageable without a clear plan.
+The Nodes architecture provides controls for the lifecycle of each feature screen in the application which allows all memory of each experience to be reclaimed.

 ## Documentation

 To build Nodes' [DocC](https://developer.apple.com/documentation/docc) documentation and open it in Xcode's documentation window: